Homeschooling Preschoolers

 Here are some tips for homeschooling preschoolers:

 • Make time to talk to your child.
-Answer questions what you are doing and why you are doing it.
-Talk to your child about health, safety and how to handle emergencies in a natural manner that won’t induce fear.
+Answer questions about what you are doing and why you are doing it.
+Talk to your child about health, safety and ways to handle emergencies in a natural manner that won't induce fear.

 • Involve your child in your day.
 Let him help you cook, clean and run errands.
-Give him simple tasks such as tearing lettuce or pushing a child sized grocery cart.
+Give him simple tasks such as tearing lettuce, folding washcloths or pushing a child sized grocery cart.

-• Build your day around simple routines that give structure to your child’s day.
-You don’t have to watch the clock or schedule your time down to the minute.
-Establish a predictable pattern of meals, household activities and naptimes.
+• Build your day around simple routines that give structure to your child's day.
+You don't have to watch the clock or schedule your time down to the minute.
+Just establish a predictable pattern of meals, household activities and nap times.
 Leave plenty of free time in your day for your child to explore.

 • Focus on learning, not teaching.
-View yourself as a parent helping your child with what he is already learning, not as a teacher forcing information upon your child.
+View yourself as a parent helping your child with what he is already learning, not a teacher forcing information upon your child.
+Here are some ideas for setting up learning centers in your home.

 • Keep formal preschool lessons simple and fun.
 If your child is getting anxious or frustrated, put away the activity and call it a day.
-One of the best ways to teach preschoolers is to create a learning environment in your home school.
+Here are some tips for choosing a preschool curriculum.

 • Give your child plenty of outside time to run, jump and climb, or collect rocks and watch the clouds.
 Here are a few ideas for preschool physical education.

 • While there are many great educational programs on TV, it is still a sedentary activity.
-Limit TV and computer time to no more than 1 hour per day.
 My children are more creative, content and energetic when we limit or eliminate television viewing.
 Consider substituting TV time with preschool educational games.

 • Provide your child with quality toys that encourage open ended play.
 We avoid electronic gadgets in favor of wooden toys, trains and figures that stimulate the imagination.